ezpaarse-project/ezpaarse-middlewares/idp-metadata/README.md

 Fetches Identity Providers (IDP) list from Renater, and enrich EC with the IDP label.

+## Warning

+This middleware depends on xml-mapping, a lib that will be deleted on ezpaarse soon

 ## Enriched fields

 | Name | Type   | Description |